stewartduffy/brew-jounral/brews/01_chocolate_brown_ale.md

 * fermenter
 * kettle
 * big pot
+* 1 x Small Measuring jug
-* 2 x Measuring jugs
+* 1 x Large Measuring jugs

 **Notes:**
 * A few mistakes here.
 Didn't have all the gear out & ready (big pot, other measuring jug), which made me have to rush.